yolken/yolken-blog/articles/interview_prep.md

 ## Acknowledgements

-I'd like to thank [John Mishanski](https://www.linkedin.com/in/johnmishanski/) for providing feedback on an early draft of this post.
+I'd like to thank [John Mishanski](https://www.linkedin.com/in/johnmishanski/) for providing feedback on early drafts of this post.